-- 19.3 Keeping Children Safe in Education (DfE, 2016) states that any member of staff can contact Children's Social Care if they are concerned about a child.
-This should then be shared with the Designated Safeguarding Lead so that an overview is kept. - 19.4 Child protection information will be stored and handled in line with Data Protection Act 1998 principles, which require that information is: - a) processed for limited purposes; - b) adequate, relevant and not excessive - c) accurate; - d) kept no longer than necessary; - e) processed in accordance with the data subject's rights; - f) secure. - 19.5 Record of concern forms and other written information will be stored in a locked facility and any electronic information will be password protected and only made available to relevant individuals. - 19.6 Every effort will be made to prevent unauthorised access, and sensitive information should not be stored on laptop computers, which, by the nature of their portability, could be lost or stolen.
+Record of concern forms and other written information will be stored in a locked facility and any electronic information will be password protected on CPOMS and only made available to relevant individuals.

+Every effort will be made to prevent unauthorised access, and sensitive information should not be stored on laptop computers, which, by the nature of their portability, could be lost or stolen.
 If it is necessary to store child protection information on portable media, such as a CD or flash drive, these items will also be kept in locked storage.
-Child protection information will be stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held. - 19.7 Child protection records are normally exempt from the disclosure provisions of the Data Protection Act, which means that children and parents do not have an automatic right to see them.
-If any member of staff receives a request from a pupil or parent to see child protection records, they will refer the request to the Headteacher or Designated Safeguarding Lead. - 19.8 The Data Protection Act does not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
-Keeping Children Safe in Education (2016) is clear that these duties should not be a barrier to sharing information where the failure to do so would result in a child being placed at risk of harm.
+Child protection information will be stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.

+Child protection records are normally exempt from the disclosure provisions of the Data Protection Act, which means that children and parents do not have an automatic right to see them.
+If any member of staff receives a request from a pupil or parent to see child protection records, they will refer the request to the Headteacher or Designated Safeguarding Lead.

+The Data Protection Act does not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
+Keeping Children Safe in Education (Updated 2019) is clear that these duties should not be a barrier to sharing information where the failure to do so would result in a child being placed at risk of harm.
 Fears about sharing information cannot be allowed to stand in the way of the need to promote the welfare and protect the safety of children.
 Ideally information sharing will be done in writing so that there is an evidence trail however there may be occasions in Child Protection proceedings where this method is too slow.
 In cases where agencies ring the school requesting information reception staff will take a message and inform the Designated Safeguarding Lead (DSL) immediately, the DSL will ensure they can identify who is requesting the information before sharing and then record what has been shared, when, why and with whom.

-20. Referrals to Children's Social Care
+27. Referrals to Children's Social Care

-20.1 The Designated Safeguarding Lead will make a referral to children's social care if it is believed that a pupil is suffering or is at risk of suffering significant harm.
+The Designated Safeguarding Lead will make a referral to children's social care if it is believed that a pupil is suffering or is at risk of suffering significant harm.
 The pupil, subject to their age and understanding, the pupil and the parents will be told that a referral is being made, unless to do so would increase the risk to the child.

-- 20.2 Staff should follow the reporting procedures outlined in this policy.
-However, they may also share information directly with Children's Social Care, Police or the NSPCC if: - a) the situation is an emergency and the Designated Safeguarding Lead, their deputy, and the Headteacher are all unavailable; - b) they are convinced that a direct report is the only way to ensure the child's safety; - c) for any other reason they make a judgement that direct referral is in the best interests of the child. - 20.3 Staff will record any referral made in accordance with paragraph 19.2 and notify the Designated Safeguarding Lead so that there is oversight of referrals made.
+Staff should follow the reporting procedures outlined in this policy.
+However, they may also share information directly with Children's Social Care or Police if:

+a) the situation is an emergency and the Designated Safeguarding Lead, their deputy, and the Headteacher are all unavailable;

+Staff will record any referral made on CPOMS and notify through CPOMS the Designated Safeguarding Lead so that there is oversight of referrals made.

-21. Record Keeping and Monitoring
+28. Record Keeping and Monitoring